thoughtpolice/minibsdiff/README.md

   * Running `make` on Windows will build with MinGW, assuming it is in `C:\MinGW`
   * MSVC: TODO FIXME
+  * Finally, there's a `CMakeLists.txt` file for portable cross-platform building.
+You can use it to build on all systems with lots of configurations (Ninja/makefiles on Windows/Lin/OSX, MSVC, etc.)

 # Join in